Smeet2002/gcal-light/README.md

 * b.
 Create a project in your Google account.
 * c.
 Create OAuth 2.0 Client IDs
 	- download credentials.json and copy it to the ./auth folder
 * d.
-Add test user to the Google App
+Add test user to the Google App ( !! see Update from August 2024 below !! )
 * e.
 From the ./auth folder run 'google-auth.py'
 	- authenticate with Google in the browser, using test user credentials
 * f.
 Confirm that 'token.pickle' file is generated